OscarG-png/problem-practice/README.md

 # problem-practice

-I wanted a place to store solutions to problems that I work on in hacker rank and leetcode.
+I wanted a place to store solutions to problems that I work on in hacker rank, leetcode, etc.